 Day 2 Brecon - Abergavenny

 We head to Brecon.
 Set on the edge of the beautiful Brecon Beacons, this historical market town has also been a military town since its Roman founding.
 There will be time to admire the Georgian and Jacobean shop fronts, showing its architecture to the full potential, before we take a drive across the gorgeous Brecon Beacons, along the edge of the ominous Black Mountains.
 We arrive in another Roman market town, Abergavenny, for the opportunity to explore.
-Learn about the area’s long history at the Abergavenny Museum, within the grounds of a ruined Norman Castle, or spend a sunny day Linda Vista Gardens, an exceptional, richly-planted public park with gorgeous views.
+Learn about the area’s long history at the Abergavenny Museum, within the grounds of a ruined Norman Castle, or spend a sunny day at Linda Vista Gardens, an exceptional, richly-planted public park with gorgeous views.

 Day 3 Elan Valley Dams